Preloading/TwitterAPIBridge/README.md

 https://testtwitterbridge.loganserver.net HTTP & HTTPS, Based on commits (my instance)

 ## Usage
+### iOS
-1. Install the IPA of your choosing
+1. Install the IPA of your choosing (you can find some here, along with android versions: https://loganserver.net/twitters/, also elon don't sue me pls).
+At present moment, recommended is 4.1.3, latest to work is 5.0.3 for offical iOS)
 2. Create a bluesky app password (assuming you have a bluesky account), menu > settings > privacy and security > app passwords.
 You will want to enable DMs for future DM compatibility.
 3. Open the Twitter app
 4. Click the login button